adityamishra1105/DSA-Playground/README.md

 ## 📁 Folder Structure

-The repository is organized topic-wise for clarity and focus:
+The repository is organised topic-wise for clarity and focus:

 DSA-Playground
 ├── Arrays